 This easy and group-friendly olive oil dip comes together quickly and it never fails.
 I mean, who doesn’t want to dip bread into an herby, garlicky, parmesan cheese infused olive oil?
-Jump to the Ridiculously Good Olive Oil Dip Recipe or read on to see our tips for making it.
+Jump to the Ridiculously Good Olive Oil Dip Recipe or watch our video showing how we make it.

 I’d like to say that we’re good at entertaining, but it doesn’t feel that way.
 Even though we have a whole bunch of appetizer recipes right here on this very blog, when we’ve got friends coming over, we find ourselves stuck on what to serve.
 That’s where this extra easy olive oil dip comes in.
 It’s a life saver.
 It comes together in 5 minutes and everyone loves it.

 YOU MAY ALSO LIKE: How to roast garlic in the oven — swapping raw garlic for mashed roasted garlic in this olive oil dip would be amazing.
 See our tutorial for roasted garlic.

 How to Make a Dipping Oil Everyone Will Love